* Special Notice *

 A visual candy store for any Tarot enthusiast, I can’t recommend enough this stop on any tour you might make

 to Northern Italy.
-And while you’re here you might have a lovely lunch at
+And while you’re here you might have a lovely lunch or dinner at

 Note